 If you apply for disability, Social Security Disability (SSD) benefits and you do not agree with the Social Security Administration’s (SSA) decision—you have the right to appeal.
 When you appeal the decision of the SSA, you are asking them to take another look at your claim.
 Though the SSA carefully considers all the information presented to them, sometimes the right information is not there or some information has changed.
 Regardless, you have the right to ask the SSA to look at your case again.
 If the decision was wrong—it will be changed and Social Security lawyers can help you.

 Your Right to Representation

 When you are denied benefits and decide to appeal the SSA’s decision, you have the right to representation.
-There a number of forms that need to be completed, papers to be filed, and deadlines to meet.
+There are number of forms that need to be completed, papers to be filed, and deadlines to meet.
 The Social Security Disability lawyers are familiar with the appeals process and they always put their clients first.
 For your disability help, they may be able to get you the benefits you deserve.